UBERMORGEN

 Founded in 1995 in Vienna by lizvlx and Hans Bernhard, UBERMORGEN were part of the Net.Art avant-garde of the 1990s and early 2000s digital actionism.
 Their work, which spans installation, video art, and digital media, often employs scams as artistic performances to highlight the dangers of the digital world.
 For instance, during the 2000 U.S. Presidential elections, they created a website called "Vote Auctions," allowing US citizens to sell their votes to the highest bidder, which led to investigations by the NSA, FBI, and CIA.
 Past solo and group exhibitions include KW Institute of Contemporary Art, Berlin; Les Abattoirs, Toulouse; Louvre, Paris; Seoul Museum of Art; and the Whitney Museum of American Art, New York, among others.

-This is the artists' first collaboration with Phileas.
+This was the artists' first collaboration with Phileas.